 “See and that’s where you’re wrong.
 It’s what’s best for you.
 But love ain’t a solo game.”
-She looked away from him and observed the other tables and booths.
+She looked away from him at the other tables and booths.
 Anything to put her full attention elsewhere.
 “At this point it really doesn’t matter.”

-“No,” she said to the server, shaking her head, while her eyes landed on the empty glass.
-Looking up, she asked, “Can I get the check?”
+“No,” she said to the server, shaking her head.
+“Can I get the check?”

-She noticed the snow floating to the earth through a nearby window; Many hearts losing their weightlessness as the gravity of their vulnerability, their nakedness, their exposure to love pulled them back down to the well-worn traffic of sidewalks and into the everyday shuffle of routine and safety.
+Looking through a nearby window, she noticed the snow floating to the earth; noticing many hearts losing their weightlessness as the gravity of their vulnerability, their nakedness, their exposure to love pulled them back down to the well-worn traffic of sidewalks and the everyday shuffle of routine and safety.

 She slid to the edge of the booth, while placing a tip under the glass of spent rum and coke.
-Walking toward the door, her memories in tow; Memories that resisted the movement, wanting to hold on to the little honey that remained around the edges.
+Walking toward the door with her memories in tow, resisting the movement, wanting to hold on to the little honey that remained around the edges.
 A busboy came by and scooped up the lone glass.
 Hell ain’t what it used to be; now accepting the applications of star-crossed lovers who find themselves doing the right thing, even when it feels wrong.

 The heavy wood of the door closed behind her, slowly, as she stepped out onto the fresh snow.
 With the crunch of it under her feet, she left footprints as the only evidence that she’d ever been there, in love, at that place, at that time.
 And they too would disappear into history.

 Hope for way too much /